Updated: Apr 26

 What better recognition for his work and his inventions.
 To his name, the various influences of the sun that he had made known, the circumstances that accompany its course, the animals placed in the zodiac are added to his praise.
 It is not difficult to imagine how all these things, expressed metaphorically, gave rise to the fables.
 The figures were taken for facts; & the Astronomer, who became in the East the symbol of the sun, the movement of which he described, underwent a new metamorphosis in Greece, which applied to its former heroes all the oriental fables, especially in Hercules the Argonaut (1 ).
 So he was no longer an astronomer, nor a symbol, but a destructive hero of the monsters that threatened his homeland.
 (5)

 So did Hercules really exist?
 It seems obvious that he didn't, at first, but Bailly puts forward an interesting proposition.
-He reckons that the story of Hercules makes sense if Hercules himself is the one who invented the concept of twelves zones of the zodiac, fifty weeks, etc. The sun's best describer then became it's symbol.
+He reckons that the story of Hercules makes sense if Hercules himself is the one who invented the concept of twelves zones of the zodiac, fifty weeks, etc. The best scientist of the sun then becomes the symbol of the sun.
 Hercules's reputation and story go far beyond Greece, and in fact Diodorus of Sicily tells us that Osiris made Heracles the general of all his lands.
 (2) While suggesting that there may be some historical truth in the person of Heracles, not so much as a fighter but as an astronomer, Bailly also underlines the symbolic nature of Hercules's adventures, especially where numbers are concerned.
 Bailly also suggests that the seven children Saturn has with Rhea are the seven days of the week, and the seven children he has with Astarte are the seven nights.

 St Patrick is associated with the Spring equinox, in particular the day on which day and night are equal, March 17th.
 He is the one who was victorious over the snakes in Ireland.
-Though St Patrick can be compared quite convincingly to the constellation Ophiuchus, which stands tall above Scorpio, the defeated dragon, there is an obvious comparisons to be made with Hercules, which of course is associated with his very own constellation, Hercules.
+St Patrick can be compared quite convincingly to the constellation Ophiuchus, which stands tall above Scorpio, the dragon or snakes.
 A couple of thousand years ago, spring would have corresponded to the sun rising in Antares, the heart of Scorpio.
+There is an obvious comparison to be made with Hercules, too, who is of course is associated with his very own constellation, Hercules.

 Mithras Sol Invictus is a deity associated with the sun, or at least, with a victory over the sun.
 In most depictions, Mithras is shown stabbing a bull in the side, and this is probably the constellation Taurus.
 A couple of thousand years ago, the sun would have risen in Taurus at the time of the autumn) equinox.